vishwaaaaa/eVTOL_dymos_OAS/README.md

 # eVTOL_dymos_OAS
-This respository contains the code for the trajectory optimization of eVTOL trajectory which OAS for aerodynamics optimization.
+This respository contains the code for the trajectory optimization of eVTOL trajectory with OAS for aerodynamics optimization.
 The tandem phases is not implemented here.